Go to main content

 Formalizing the offer and accelerating contract signature

-The letter of intent or employment promise constitutes a legally binding commitment as soon as it mentions the job, salary, and start date (Cass. soc., Sept.
+The letter of intent or employment promise constitutes a legally binding commitment as soon as it mentions the job, compensation, and start date (Cass. soc., Sept.
 21, 2017, No. 16-20.103).
 It must therefore be drafted with precision.

-Digital onboarding: Beyond the contract
+Digital onboarding: beyond the contract

 • Internal regulations: delivery against mandatory signature